If you are interested in taking lessons, please follow these steps:

-The best way to determine whether you are a good fit is to observe actual lessons.
-Observing lessons also allows the the student to understand what happens during lessons, understand better the process of learning an instrument, and learn about the Suzuki philosophy and studio programs.
-Students who observe lessons also tend to be more comfortable with studio's environment and gain excitement for their upcoming lessons.
+The best way to determine whether the student is a good fit is to observe actual lessons.
+Observing lessons also allows the the student and parents to understand what happens during lessons, understand better the process of learning an instrument, and learn about the Suzuki philosophy and studio programs.
+Students who observe lessons also tend to be more comfortable with teacher and studio's environment, usually gaining excitement for their upcoming lessons.

 2) Acquire a high-quality instrument.

 You must have an acoustic instrument.
 Please purchase the highest quality instrument your family can afford.
 The better the instrument, the easier it will be to create beautiful sounds.